 - Basic Mending Techniques including darning different shapes and needle felting, invisible and statement mending, patchwork, embroidery, and rug hooking methods.

 - Embroidery and Mending Sewing Techniques (20 different stitches and crochet basics)

 Want embroidery ideas?
 Have at look at these botanical designs with wildflowers, herbs, and more.
-Perfect match for mending a plant lover’s clothes.
+They are just what’s needed for mending a plant lover’s clothes.

 If you have an interest in this sort of thing, get a copy of the book to see the numerous examples of clothing restoration.
 It is inspiring.
-Your repairs can be as subtle or creative as you like and it’s so satisfying to keep that beloved jean jacket going.
+Your repairs can be as subtle or creative as you like and it’s so satisfying to keep that beloved garment going.

 ~Melissa the Empress of Dirt ♛